igemsoftware2017/SYSU-Software-2017/README.md

 * **Setting MySQL root account**

   To set up MySQL users used by S-Din, we need your MySQL root account.
-Modify `SYSU-Software-2017/tools/config.json` like:
+Add `SYSU-Software-2017/tools/config.json` like:

   ~~~json
   {